No Meat Spaghetti Sauce

 • Add tomato paste and garlic.
 Stir often, if this sticks to the pot it makes a mess.
 Cook for 3-4 minutes.
 1 6 oz can tomato paste, 4 cloves garlic

 • Feel free to blend or chop tomatoes to your liking before the next step.
 If you prefer chunky sauce, leave it as is right out of the can.
-2 28 oz cans whole tomatoes
+2 28 oz cans canned whole tomatoes

 • Add remaining ingredients (except basil) and bring to a rolling boil.
 After you boil, reduce the heat and let simmer while stirring for about 3 minutes.
 2 tbsp honey, 1/4 tsp black pepper